Top Hizbul terrorist, Riyaz Naikoo killed

 The forces had launched a search operation, following which the gun battle broke out in Beighpora in South Kashmir.
 The operation was launched after the forces received a tip-off about the presence of top Hizbul Mujahideen terrorists.

 In the past two months several operations have been launched in Kashmir.
-However in the last three days, eight security personnel have been martyred in different encounters.
+However, in the last three days, eight security personnel have been martyred in different encounters.

 Naikoo, 35 was the oldest surviving members of the Hizbul and was categorised as an A++ terrorist.
 Naikoo was dreaded and was responsible for the killing of several police personnel in the valley.